In The Gdp Accounts Production Equals

 Non-Market Activities

 Non-market activities, such as household production and volunteer work, are not included in GDP.
-This can lead to an underestimation of the total value of production and income in the economy.
+This can lead to an underestimation of the total value of production and income in the economy And that's really what it comes down to..

 • Household Production: Unpaid household work is excluded.